-A virtual receptionist, also known as a live receptionist, does more than just answer calls.
-Virtual receptionist companies offer a variety of services that can improve your business’s ability to manage incoming calls from customers, adding a layer of professionalism to your consumer-facing communications.
+A virtual receptionist, also known as an off-site live receptionist, does more than just answer calls.
+A virtual receptionist service can improve your business’s ability to manage incoming calls from customers, adding a layer of professionalism to your consumer-facing communications.
 If you’re considering a virtual receptionist, you should be aware of the benefits one could extend to your business.

 Is a virtual receptionist right for you?
 Here’s what you should consider.

-A virtual receptionist serves the same role as an in-house receptionist, such as answering phone calls, taking messages and setting appointments.
+A virtual receptionist serves the same role as an in-house receptionist, by answering phone calls, taking messages and setting appointments.
 The difference is that a virtual receptionist is located at a call center facility or other remote location.

 “These services allow small businesses to have a receptionist give personalized attention to small or variable call volumes without requiring the business to hire, train and manage a full-time employee, along with all the added expenses and burdens,” said Jason Junge, CEO of PointerTop.

 Editor’s note: Looking for the right answering service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Outsourcing to a virtual receptionist service allows a business to manage inbound calls in a professional way without requiring in-house staff to stop what they are doing to answer the phone lines.
 Instead, a virtual receptionist will handle inbound calls based on the needs of your business.

 “The virtual answering service will answer all of your calls for you,” said Shayne Sherman, CEO of TechLoris.
 “You will work with the service to determine the script for the representatives to follow so that it’s pertinent to your business.
 Important calls will be forwarded to you, and messages and prospects will be compiled and sent to you to distribute to your sales team.”